 Building Resilient Microservices with Istio and Red Hat OpenShift Service Mesh (DO328)

-- Install Red Hat OpenShift Service Mesh on an OpenShift cluster.
+- Install Red Hat OpenShift Service Mesh on a Red Hat OpenShift cluster.

 - Apply release strategies by controlling service traffic.